 The final sentence of verse 26 is to be understood as follows: no savìn nancje nô (even we ourselves do not know) cemût che o varìn di fâ i sacrificis al Signôr (how we shall have to make the sacrifices unto the Lord) fintremai che no sarìn rivâts là vie (until we shall have arrived there).

-Vocabulary: no… gran (not at all, hardly), tignîsi vuardât (to keep oneself guarded; that is, to guard oneself, to look out for oneself, to surveil oneself), rivâ denant (to arrive before, to come in front of), finît (finished, over).
+Vocabulary: no… gran (not in the least), tignîsi vuardât (to keep oneself guarded; that is, to guard oneself, to look out for oneself, to surveil oneself), rivâ denant (to arrive before, to come in front of), finît (finished, over).

 Yet again the Lord hardens the Pharaoh’s heart.
 In verse 28, the Pharaoh speaks harshly with Moses, saying, for example: fûr di chi (get out; literally, out of here); tegniti vuardât di me (guard yourself from me); and la dì che tu mi rivis denant, par te e je finide (the day that you come before me, it is over for you [that is, you will die]).
 In the final verse of the chapter, Moses says: cemût che tu vûs (as you wish), no tu mi viodarâs altri denant di te (you will not see me again before you).